gregoryg/tgSolutionPack/README.md

 6. Select one of the solution packs to install

     1 - Entity Resolution(MDM)
     2 - Fraud Detection
     3 - LDBC Benchmark
     4 - TPC-DS Benchmark

-    5 - Synthea Healthcare
+    5 - Synthea HealthCare

-    6 - Flight Delays
+    6 - IMDB
     7 - Customer360
+    8 - Recommendations
+    9 - AML Sim
+    10 - Ontime Flight Performance
+    11 - Adworks
+    A/a - install all of the packs mysql - Stage all of the source data to a local mysql db

-7. The script Will create the objects, loading job and begin to load data.
+7. The script Will create the objects, loading job and execute each load job to populate the graph.

 8. Go to the Studio UI to see progress
     -   for the local Docker container: <http://localhost:14240>

+Notes:
+    - The demo pack can also install sql-based schema into a local mysql database